ICJIA/continuum-sud/markdown/intercepts/intercept-3.md

  - decreased frequent re-arrest; and
  - decreased drug use and positive drug tests.[^11]

 **Program examples:** According to the [National Association for Drug Court Professionals](http://www.nadcp.org/), as of December 2014, there were 2,734 drug courts, servicing over 136,000 individuals.
-According to the [Illinois Center of Excellence for Behavioral Health and Justice](http://www.illinoiscenterofexcellence.org/), Illinois has 116 adult drug courts (including hybrid DWI courts), 7 juvenile drug courts, in addition to other types of problem-solving courts.
+According to the former llinois Center of Excellence for Behavioral Health and Justice, Illinois has 116 adult drug courts (including hybrid DWI courts), 7 juvenile drug courts, in addition to other types of problem-solving courts.

 **Read more**
 [Fidelity to the evidence-based drug court model: An examination of Adult Redeploy Illinois programs](http://www.icjia.org/assets/articles/Fidelity%20to%20Drug%20Court%20ARI%20FINAL%2012-8-15.pdf)